 To find success in this industry, you must be comfortable with touch—both in giving and receiving.
 A massage therapist’s touch is very healing and is an art form of which no two massage therapists are identical.
 And just as no two patients will require the same form of massage treatment, nor will the same person require the same treatment from one treatment session to the next.
 As a student, you will learn to be flexible, knowledgeable, caring and compassionate for your clients while treating them respectfully with privacy and confidentiality.

-WSCC offers two massage therapy programs options — a one-year certificate and a two-year Associate of Health and Wellness.
+WSCC offers two massage therapy programs options — a two semester certificate and a two-year Associate of Health and Wellness.
 It’s important to note that we offer the only Massage therapy program offered in this area and have the lowest tuition of any massage program in the state.

 Admission to the massage therapy program is limited and is made on a first-come, first serve basis.